consulthys/ElastiXray/README.md

   -c, --cluster string   The Elasticsearch cluster to connect to
   -x, --index string     The index of the document to analyze
-  -t, --type string      The type of the document to analyze (defaults to "doc") -i, --id string        The ID of the document to analyze
+  -i, --id string        The ID of the document to analyze
   -f, --format string    The output format (console, json, yaml)
   -h, --help             Usage help